Neuropathic Pain

 What are the symptoms of neuropathic pain?

-• Bowel or bladder problems if autonomic nerves are affected
+- Sweating or skin color changes if autonomic nerves are affected

 How do physicians diagnose neuropathic pain?